BaristaLabs/barista-core/README.md

-barista-scriptbox |  Provides an implementation of a service in which scripts can be persisted. barista-server | Acts as a headless-server for Barista; core, fiddle, scriptbox... barista-cli | Barista command line tool to interact with barista, start and monitor services, etc. barista-coldpress | Hosts Barista within an Electron process.
+barista-scriptbox |  Provides an implementation of a service in which scripts can be persisted. barista-server | Acts as a headless-server for Barista; core, fiddle, scriptbox... barista-cli | Barista command line tool to interact with barista, start and monitor services, etc. barista-coldpress | Provides an all-in-one desktop app for Barista using Electron to allow scripts to be developed, executed and stored..

 #### Modules
 TODO...